iiVeil/PokeSlammer/README.txt

 3F.
 Find the option called "detectable" and open its headers 3G.
 Scroll through list until you find [authorization] and copy its contents

+3. Put your user token and desired bot prefix inside the batch file.

 4. Open the main python file in a text editor and edit the config but do not change anything else.

 5. Run start.bat or altstart.bat whichever one works for you.